oracle-livelabs/oci/oci-stack-monitoring-getstarted/00-introduction/introduction.md

 ## About this Workshop

 In this workshop, you will become familiar with Oracle's Stack Monitoring.
-Stack Monitoring is cloud-native application to monitor and view the health and performance of your enterprise.
+Stack Monitoring is cloud-native service to monitor and view the health and performance of your enterprise.
 Stack Monitoring is capable of monitoring resources running both within Oracle Cloud Infrastructure (OCI) or on-premises.

-Using Stack Monitoring's Enterprise Summary, you will learn to identify performance problems across your enterprise at a glance.
+Using Stack Monitoring's Enterprise Summary, you will learn to identify application outages and downed resources across your enterprise at a glance.
 Identify and triage all open alarms.
 Leverage Stack Monitoring's Key Performance Metrics (KPI's) organized into tiers to identify performance outliers.
-And finally learn to dynamically configure the Enterprise Summary to meet your needs in the moment, or adjust permanently to meet the needs of a specialized role.
+And finally learn to dynamically configure the Enterprise Summary to meet your needs in the moment for example swapping a metric table to troubleshooting a specific database problem, or adjust permanently to meet the needs of a specialized role.

 You will also become familiar with Stack Monitoring's homepages.
 Learn how to triage alarms open alarms, and review the out-of-the-box charts to identify performance problems and trend the performance over time.
-You will also become familiar relationships between resources, and how to use these relationships to quickly navigate up and down the application stack.
-And finally, leverage Stack Monitoring's **Stack View** to get a holistic performance perspective of an entire E-Business Suite application.
+You will also become familiar with using Stack Monitoring's relationships between resources, to troubleshoot issues across an application stack.
+And finally, leverage Stack Monitoring's **Stack View** to get a holistic perspective of key performance metrics across an entire E-Business Suite application.

 Estimated Time: 30 minutes